Using GPS and Google Maps API in Unity

 - Display a map image centered on that location

-- Update the map at regular intervals if you are moving
+- Update the map at regular intervals if you have moved

-- Display an icon at the current location on the map
+- Display an icon at your current location on the map

 Obtaining location information

-First, location information can be obtained using the LocationService class.
+First, regarding location information, it can be obtained using the LocationService class.

 Input.location.Start(); Input.compass.enabled = true;